zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 Create a view entity that combines only the relevant attributes of the entities *Product*, *Supplier*, and *Category*.
 To do this, follow these steps:

 1. Open your domain model and add a new view entity.
-2. Name the view entity *ProductOverviewVE*
+2. Name the view entity *ProductOverviewVE*.
-3. Add the following OQL query to the entity:
+3. Add the following OQL query to the OQL editor:

 ```
 SELECT